Union Pacific Corporation

 Scan Results

 Daily timeframeUnion Pacific Corporation, through its subsidiary, Union Pacific Railroad Company, operates in the railroad business in the United States.
-The company carries a $157.14B market cap, placing it firmly in the large-cap category.
+Valued at $171.20B, UNP is a large-cap name in its sector.
 It offers transportation services for grain and grain products, fertilizers, food and refrigerated products, and coal and renewables to grain processors, animal feeders, and ethanol and renewable biofuel producers; and construction products, industrial chemicals, plastics, forest products, specialized products, metals and ores, petroleum, liquid petroleum gases, soda ash, and sand, as well as finished automobiles, automotive parts, and merchandise in intermodal containers.

 Market Cap